garethtflynn/NoteTaker/README.md

 ![Badge](https://img.shields.io/badge/License-MIT-red)

-The purpose of this command line application is to dynamically create a professional README file based off of a series of questions.
+The purpose of this application is to give the user the ability to write and save notes for organizational purposes.

 ## Table of Contents